Robert-N7/abmatt/README.md

 This tool is used to convert and edit *Brres* files in *Mario Kart Wii*.

 ## Installation
+Compiled [releases](https://github.com/Robert-N7/abmatt/releases) are available for Linux and Windows.

-It is recommended to install as a python package:
+Or, install as python package:
 ```
 pip install git+https://github.com/Robert-N7/abmatt.git
 ```
-Alternatively, download compiled [releases](https://github.com/Robert-N7/abmatt/releases) for Linux and Windows.

 ## Dependencies
 ABMatt uses [Wiimm's Image Tool](https://szs.wiimm.de/download.html) which must be installed on your system path.